agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 # ESP8266_artnet_wlan_config_v0.1

-Wlan Artnet Node for NeoPixel LED stripe with Webserver for the Wlan setup
+Wlan Artnet Node for NeoPixel LED stripe with Webserver for the a wifi setup server

 1. install the required libs on your IDE
 2. change numLeds (Number of LEDs) at line 27
 3. change dataPin (ESP Pin) at line 29